Top 38 Python Libraries for Data Science, Data Visualization & Machine Learning

 - Explanation & exploration - libraries primarily for exploring and explaining models or data

-Our list is made up of libraries that our team decided together by consensus was representative of common and well-used Python libraries.
+Our list is made up of libraries that our team decided together by consensus was representative of common and well-used Python data science libraries.
 Also, to be included a library must have a Github repository.
 The categories are in no particular order, and neither are the libraries included within each.
 We contemplated constructing an ordering arbitrarily by stars or some other metric, but decided against it in order not explicitly stray from placing any perceived value or importance of the libraries within.
 Their listing here, then, is purely random.
 Library descriptions are directly from the Github repositories, in some form or another.

 Thanks to Ahmed Anis for contributing to the collection of this data, and to the rest of the KDnuggets staff for their inputs, insights, and suggestions.